thevillagehacker/Bug-Hunting-Arsenal/Bug Bounty Tips/files/October-2020.md

 ```js
 <svg•onload=alert(1)>
 ```
-7. Try to chnage the Request Method
+7. Try to change the Request Method
 ```js
 GET /?a=xss